Smale's 6th problem for generic masses: Computational method

 \subsection{Proof for five bodies}

 We consider the system of polynomials $F$ with \begin{itemize} \item 10 symmetric Albouy-Chenciner equations \item 20 Albouy-Chenciner equations \item 5 Cayley-Menger determinants \end{itemize} The valuations of the masses are chosen to be $1,4,9,16$ and $25$, respectively.
-To carry out the computation we need software that is capable of dealing with polyhedral complexes that are not just fans.
-The development version of gfan~\cite{gfan} has this capability when computing tropical prevarieties.
+It is easiest to carry out the computation with software that is capable of dealing with polyhedral complexes that are not just fans.
+Version 0.7 of gfan~\cite{gfan} has this capability when computing tropical prevarieties.
+The dynamic decomposition algorithm used and its implementation are described in~\cite{dynamicdecomposition}.
 The software computes a polyhedral complex with the following f-vector:

 For instance, the first number, $3586$, is the number of vertices in the complex.

 The complex has 257 connected components.
 For each component we collect its rays, which generate the recession cone.
 It turns out that all 257 are comets --- their recession cones are pointed --- making it impossible for the tropical prevariety to contain a balanced tropical curve.
 Hence, the variety defined by $F$ is zero-dimensional.